VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/fosscopyright.md

 [TODO]

-actually contribute on github, make an issue, submit a pull request, make a custom repo,
+actually contribute on GitHub, make an issue, submit a pull request, make a custom repo,

 ## Links